OnLive Coming to OUYA

 Current controller concept.
 Buttons are expected to change in design.

-To learn more about OnLive, click here (http://www NULL.onlive NULL.com/about).
+To learn more about OnLive, click here.

-About Jeff Neuenschwander
+Jeff Neuenschwander

 Jeff has been a supporter of the website and campaign since the beginning.
-He is the chief Editorial Head, and has probably had a hand in anything you see published on the website.
-Jeff has a wide variety of tastes when it comes to gaming with his favorite genres being Action, Platforming, RPG, and pretty much any game that is quirky.
-Jeff is a musician by trade, being trained as a trombonist for Jazz and Classical music as well as holding a degree in Sound Recording.
+Joining in for E3 2012, he worked his way up the ranks quickly, making it to the Editing Manager post at the beginning of 2013.
+Jeff has a wide variety of tastes when it comes to gaming and pretty much likes anything that is quirky, although his favorite genres are Action, Platforming, and RPG.
+Outside of gaming, Jeff is a musician, being trained as a trombonist for Jazz and Classical music, and holds a degree in Sound Recording.